Icons and demons

 Gallery exhibition showcases Ghanaian concert party genre

-At festival time, the roadsides in the West African nation of Ghana are adorned with huge, colorful sign board advertisements, depicting scenes from all-night musical and theatrical events performed outdoors by itinerant musicians and actors.
+At festival time, the roadsides in the West African nation of Ghana are adorned with huge, colorful sign board advertisements, depicting scenes from all-night musical and theatrical events performed outdoors in concert parties by itinerant musicians and actors.

-The performances, called concert parties, begin with urban popular music and comedy sketches and conclude with a multi-act play that combines vaudeville, morality drama and Christian revivalist sermon.
+The concert parties combine music, comedy and multiple-act morality plays.
 The narrative paintings, usually common house paint on plywood, are used as a way to entice audiences, many of them semi-literate, to the concert parties.

 The acknowledged master of this genre is Mark Anthony of Agona Swedru, Ghana.
-Eighteen of his concert party paintings will be featured in a new exhibition, "Hollywood Icons, Local Demons," which opens October 17 at the University Gallery.
-The opening reception will take place that night from 5 to 8 at the gallery in the Aidekman Arts Center, 40 Talbot Ave., on the Medford/Somerville campus.
+Eighteen of his concert party paintings, which depict the most startling scenes from four different plays, are featured in the exhibition, "Hollywood Icons, Local Demons," which runs through December 15 at the University Gallery in the Aidekman Arts Center, 40 Talbot Ave., on the Medford/Somerville campus.

-"Hollywood Icons, Local Demons" runs through December 17 and is free and open to the public.
+The exhibition and the November 14 panel discussion are free and open to the public.
 Gallery hours are Wednesday through Saturday from noon to 8 p.m. and Sunday from noon to 5 p.m.
 For information, call (617) 627-3518 or visit the web site www.tufts.edu/as/gallery